This statement covers the activities of Aimia Foods Ltd

 - Employee code of conduct.
 The organisation’s code makes clear to employees the actions and behaviour expected of them when representing the organisation.
 The organisation strives to maintain the highest standards of employee conduct and ethical behaviour when operating abroad and managing its supply chain.

 - Recruitment/Agency workers policy.
 The organisation uses only specified, reputable employment agencies to source labour and always verifies the practices of any new agency it is using before accepting workers from that agency.
-Cott UK carries out twice yearly audit questionnaires on every agency worker and also randomly selects individual workers for interview.
+Aimia Foods carries out twice yearly audit questionnaires on every agency and also randomly selects individual workers for interview.

 The organisation undertakes due diligence when considering taking on new suppliers, and regularly reviews its existing suppliers.
 The organisation’s due diligence and reviews include: